-I’m a PhD student at the University of Cambridge, supervised by Paul Newcombe at the MRC Biostatistics Unit.
+I’m a PhD student at the University of Cambridge, currenly supervised by Oscar Rueda at the MRC Biostatistics Unit.

 I’m interested in many areas across statistics, machine learning, and their interactions.
 My research focuses on tailored model development, that is targeted model building for a specific task of interest, mostly prediction.
 Under this scenario it is desired to use a metric which reflects the loss function to be used for the prediction problem thus “making” the model perform well for the particular task.
 Our approach is based on general Bayesian learning by incorporating loss functions into Bayesian inference.
 We will explore the use of such a framework for predictive and prognostic model building, whereby loss functions could be used to target metrics of real world clinical utility tailored to a particular setting.

 Before starting my PhD, I studied for a MSc in Statistics at KU Leuven.
 I focused on the Biometrics track and wrote my dissertation under the supervision of professor Geert Verbeke.
 I worked as Research Scientist at the MRC Biostatistics Unit during the 2016-2017 academic year supervised by Paul Newcombe and Chris Jackson.

 —> Quickly discover relevant content by filtering publications.

 Statistics IB, Lent 2019 (2nd year undergraduate course from the Department of Pure Mathematics and Mathematical Statistics, University of Cambridge).

 This is the handbook for the course I teach as a Brilliant club tutor.
 The Brilliant Club is a charity aiming to increase the number of pupils from under-represented backgrounds progressing to highly selective universities.
 They do this by mobilising PhD researchers to share their academic expertise with state schools.